jboss-developer/jboss-eap-quickstarts/cdi-alternative/README.md

 What is it?
 -----------

 The `cdi-alternative` quickstart demonstrates how to create beans that can be implemented for different purposes in Red Hat JBoss Enterprise Application Platform without changing the Java source code.
 Instead, you define the default and alternative (`@Alternative`) bean implementations during the development phase.
-Then at deployment time, rather than modifying the source code, you can choose to deploy the default or alternative beans by modifying the `<alternatives>` element in the `beans.xml` file.
+Then at deployment time, rather than modifying the source code, you can choose to deploy the default or alternative beans by modifying the `<alternatives>` element in the `WEB-INF/beans.xml` file.

 Alternatives can be used to customize deployments for specific situations, to handle client-side business logic that is determined at runtime, and to create dummy beans to be used for test purposes.